-18. 2.25 M SF of total building floor space at Carolina North a.
-Third greenway improvement required 5.16.4 19.
+16. 1.6 M SF of total building floor space at Carolina North a.
+Subsequent TIA updates required with each 800,000 SF increment or every five years, whichever occurs first 5.8.8 17.
+2 M SF of total building floor space at Carolina North a.
+Maximum floor area at Carolina North that can be served by small utility plant 5.10.4(e) 18.
+2.25 M SF of total building floor space at Carolina North building floor space at 19.
 3 M SF of total building floor space at Carolina North a.
 Maximum floor space at Carolina North without a new development agreement 5.1.1 b.
 Fourth greenway improvement to be made 5.16.8 20.
 4 M SF of total building floor space at Carolina North b.
 Additional fire, police, EMS facility required 21.
 2050 a.
 Achieve carbon neutrality for Carolina North Project by this date 5.10.2 22.
 7/1/2059 a.
 No buildings in limited development area prior to this date 5.5.2(b) 23.
+7/1/2109 23.
 7/1/2109 a.
-No buildings in area 6B (on Exhibit E) prior to this date 5.5.2(b)
+No buildings in area 6B (on Exhibit E) prior to this date

+IN WITNESS WHEREOF, the parties hereby set their hands and seals, effective the date first above written.

+Town of Chapel Hill

+Ву: Title:

-IN WITNESS WHEREOF, the parties hereby set their hands and seals, effective the date first above written. , Town of Chapel Hill By: Title: The University of North Carolina at Chapel Hill By: Title: State of North Carolina County of Orange ======================================= I, the undersigned, a Notary Public per of the County and State aforesaid, do hereby certify that resonally came before me this day and acknowledged that he or she is sity of North Carolina at Chapel Hill and acknowledged, on behalf of the University of North Carolina at Chap pel Hill, the due execution of the foregoing instrument.
-Witness my han day of, 2009.
-My Commission Expires: Notary P ublic ====================================== =======================================
+The University of North Carolina at Chapel Hill By: Title:

+State of North Carolina County of Orange

+I, the undersigned, a Notary Public of the County and State aforesaid, do hereby certify that personally came before me this day and acknowledged that he or she is of the University of North Carolina at Chapel Hill and acknowledged, on behalf of the University of North Carolina at Chapel Hill, the due execution of the foregoing instrument.
+Witness my hand and official stamp or seal, this the day of , 2009.

+My Commission Expires: Notary Public

+State of North Carolina County of Orange

-I, the undersigned, a Notary Public of the County and State aforesaid, do hereby certify that
+I, the undersigned, a Notary Public of the County and State aforesaid, do hereby certify that personally came before me this day and acknowledged that he or she is of the Town of Chapel Hill and acknowledged, on behalf of the Town of Chapel Hill, the due execution of the foregoing instrument.
+Witness my hand and official stamp or seal, this the day of, 2009.

-IS

-ill, the

-lay of

--
+My Commission Expires: Notary Public